-If you have hypoparathyroidism, it is medically advised to consume the supplements for life term.
+Doctor checking patients parathyroid gland you have hypoparathyroidism, it is medically advised to consume the supplements for life term.
 Regular blood tests must also be conducted to ensure that proper levels of calcium and vitamin D are being maintained through the system.
 Episodes of tetany are treated with calcium given intravenously (directly inserted into a vein), which provides quick relief of symptoms.

 Medications called diuretics are sometimes given to prevent too much calcium from being lost through the urine, a problem that can lead to kidney stones.
 Diuretics serve the purpose of controlling the amount of calcium and vitamin D supplements required by a healthy body.

-Hypoparathyroidism may be a chronic (long lasting) condition that requires lifelong treatment in the form of calcium and vitamin D supplements.
+Hypoparathyroidism may be a chronic (long-lasting) condition that requires lifelong treatment in the form of calcium and vitamin D supplements.
 If hypoparathyroidism is diagnosed at an early stage, it is possible for the illness to be controlled with the right dosage of supplements and vitamins.
 This may also result in reduced symptoms, thereby resulting in an almost normal lifestyle.

-If hypoparathyroidism is diagnosed at an early stage and treated in time with the correct dosages of supplements and if a strict diet is followed, there are high chances that a person will be able to lead a normal life with minimal symptoms.
+If hypoparathyroidism is diagnosed at an early stage and treated in time with the correct dosages of supplements and if a strict diet is followed, there are high chances that a person will be able to lead a healthy life with minimal symptoms.

 Since an individual can be affected by hypoparathyroidism through hereditary genes, there is not much that can be done by way of prevention.
-However, being aware of the symptoms can aid an individual in recognizing the possibility of its occurrence and thereby control it in its early stages of development.
+However, being aware of the symptoms can aid an individual in recognising the possibility of its occurrence and thereby control it in its early stages of development.

 If an individual has had surgery involving the thyroid or neck, it is essential that he/she should be alert for signs and symptoms that could indicate hypoparathyroidism, such as a tingling or burning sensation in the fingers, toes or lips, or muscle twitching or cramping.
 As soon as any of the mentioned symptoms occur, the physician must be informed, who will promptly prescribe a dosage of supplements that will urgently bring the symptoms under control.

-Read more articles on Thyroid
+Read more articles on Thyroid.